dimanikulin/fva/README.md

 - **TBD:**

 ## Roadmap
-Here is a link to a roadmap: https://github.com/dimanikulin/fva/projects/4.
+Here is a link to a [roadmap](https://github.com/dimanikulin/fva/projects/4).

 ## Install
 You can download the [Installation packages](https://github.com/dimanikulin/fva/releases) that are published for Linux (x86-64), Mac and Windows (all latest version).
+Then you just need to install then on environment you would like to have it running on.

 ## Support
 * An author does not provide any support for now but you can ask him on [Twitter](https://twitter.com/DmytroNikulin) or [Telegram](dimanikulin79)